dgerosa/spops/README.md

 ### Python module

-We also provide a simple python module to facitate access to our database. `spops` is compatibule with both Python 2 and Python 3 and can installed from the [Python Package index](https://pypi.python.org/pypi/surrkick) using:
+We also provide a simple python module to query the database. `spops` is compatible with both Python 2 and Python 3 and can be installed from the [Python Package index](https://pypi.python.org/pypi/spops) using:

     pip install spops